-HRSA estimates approximately \$3,000,000 to be available annually to fund one recipient.
-The actual amount available will not be determined until enactment of the final FY 2020 federal appropriation.
-You may apply for a ceiling amount of up to \$3,000,000 total cost (includes both direct and indirect, facilities and administrative costs) per year.
-The period of performance is September 1, 2020 through August 31, 2025 (5 years).
+HRSA estimates approximately \$275,000 to be available annually to fund one recipient.
+The actual amount available will not be determined until enactment of the final FY 2021 federal appropriation.
+You may apply for a ceiling amount of up to \$275,000 total cost (includes both direct and indirect, facilities and administrative costs) per year.
+The FY 2021 President's Budget does not request funding for this program.
+This program notice is subject to the appropriation of funds, and is a contingency action taken to ensure that, should funds become available for this purpose, HRSA can process applications and award funds appropriately.

+The period of performance is September 1, 2021 through August 31, 2026 (5 years).
 Funding beyond the first year is subject to the availability of appropriated funds for the Research Network in subsequent fiscal years, satisfactory recipient performance, and a decision that continued funding is in the best interest of the Federal Government.